LazyFoxStudio/Project-2/rodri.md

 # Rodrigo de Pedro
 **[Back to main page](https://lazyfoxstudio.github.io/Project-2/)**

 As the team's coder, my duty is to ensure all code implemented into the project is stable, optimized and readable.
 To achieve this, I've stablished coding guidelines and rules, as well as personally reviewed most code introduced by any member of the team.
-Also, I've served as consultant for any code-related question in the project, while keeping the team's objectives achievable and realistic.
+I've served also as consultant for any code-related question in the project, while keeping the team's objectives achievable and realistic.
+Finally, I've also been in charge of fixing most of bugs that appeared during the development.

 The core mechanics I've personally implented are: